Long Beach Unified School District elementary schools to now open March 29

 Board Member Dr. Juan Benitez, who represents LBUSD District 3, said families in his Southwest Long Beach area had a relatively lower response rate to the survey and a lower percent wanting their child to return to in-person schooling.
 Five elementary schools in District 3 will have less than 40% of students returning, he said.

-He asked the Board not to lose sight of those students, some of whom are negatively impacted by online learning due to language, technology, transportation and other socio-economic barriers.
+He asked the board not to lose sight of those students, some of whom are negatively impacted by online learning due to language, technology, transportation and other socio-economic barriers.
 Though they would benefit the most from in-person learning, their families opted to keep them at home, Benitez said.

-“These are our highest needs students,” he said, asking staff for an update at the next Board meeting on March 3 on how LBUSD can further help them.
+“These are our highest needs students,” he said, asking staff for an update at the next board meeting on March 3 on how LBUSD can further help them.

 Benitez also suggested that LBUSD conduct town-hall-style community meetings to directly inform parents using visuals, diagrams and a minute-by-minute account of what a school day will look like for returning students, in multiple languages.